-CONVERSION takes us on the cinematic and personal journeys of 5 survivors from the US and Canada, as they move through the mental and physical harms of conversion therapy, and find the hope and strength to fight against it.
+CONVERSION takes us on the cinematic and personal journeys of survivors, as they move through the mental and physical harms of conversion therapy, and find the hope and strength to fight against it.

 Conversion therapy has become an underground industry, constantly rebranding, adapting, and growing.
 In discussions of conversion therapy, survivors are often left out of the conversation.
 And the most vulnerable members of our community, children, are left without a voice, choice, or pathway out of the trauma being inflicted on them.
 Ultimately, CONVERSION is a story of survival and hope.

 Four years ago, I got a call from my mom asking me about my conversion therapist.
 Though it had been over 10 years since my parents had put me into conversion therapy, the memories instantly came rushing back.
 I was shocked to learn that he was not only still practicing, but that a family friend was sending their child to be cured for being gay.
 Conversion therapy nearly destroyed my life, and I knew I had to do something.
 So I began reaching out to other survivors, and as a filmmaker, it became clear that I had to begin sharing their stories and take a hard look at the underground world of conversion therapy and ex-gay ministry.

 Ultimately, “Conversion” is a story of survival and hope.